LucasGuliano/find_con_darks/README.md

 which is why the python program downloads the files there.
 The level 1 to level 0 conversion is small and mostly rotates the image using the sswidl function iris_lev120_darks.
-Currently, the program is set to output to a dummy directory because saving to a network directory from IDL can cause hangs in my experience.
+Currently, the program is set to output to a dummy directory because saving to a network directory from IDL can cause hangs.
-Therefore, I create the files locally then immediately move them in the script to the output directory specified in line 3 of the parameter file.
+Therefore, it creates the files locally and then immediately move them in the script to the output directory specified in line 3 of the parameter file.

 find_contaminated_darks